 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Musgrave Group, headquartered in Ireland, reported no specific carbon emissions data, indicating a lack of disclosed emissions figures for Scope 1, 2, and 3.
-However, the company has made significant climate commitments, including a long-term target to achieve net-zero emissions across all scopes by 2050, as part of its Science Based Targets initiative (SBTi) commitment established in 2023.
-Historically, Musgrave's emissions data from previous years shows a trend of increasing revenue alongside emissions, with total emissions reported in 2005 at approximately 93,346,000 kg CO2e, which included 35,513,000 kg CO2e from Scope 1 (mobile combustion) and 49,966,000 kg CO2e from Scope 2 (purchased electricity).
-The company has not disclosed specific emissions data for subsequent years, which limits the ability to assess progress against its climate commitments.
-Musgrave's commitment to net-zero emissions reflects its recognition of the urgent need for climate action within the food and staples retailing sector.
-The company is a member of the BA1.5 initiative, further demonstrating its dedication to aligning with global climate goals.
-As Musgrave continues to develop its sustainability strategy, stakeholders will be looking for transparent reporting on emissions and progress towards its ambitious targets.
+However, the company has made significant climate commitments, including a long-term target to achieve net-zero emissions across all scopes by 2050, as part of its Science Based Targets initiative (SBTi) commitment initiated in 2023.
+Historically, Musgrave's emissions data from previous years shows a total of 93,346,000 kg CO2e in 2005, with emissions primarily from Scope 1 (mobile combustion: 35,513,000 kg CO2e) and Scope 2 (purchased electricity: 49,966,000 kg CO2e).
+The company has not disclosed specific reduction targets or achievements in recent years, but it is a member of the Business Ambition for 1.5°C initiative, demonstrating its commitment to climate action.
+Musgrave's climate strategy reflects an understanding of the importance of sustainability in the food and staples retailing sector, aligning with industry standards and expectations for corporate responsibility in reducing carbon footprints.

 Access structured emissions data, company-specific emission factors, and source documents